vassvik/text_drawing_tutorial/checkpoint2/Readme.md

 On my (quite beefy) graphics card, the GTX 1070, I get a frame time of 140 µs, which is equivalent to 7142 frames per second!
 Quite good!

+Additionally we will refactor our initialization code and put it into its own function.

 ### Code statistics

 Output from [cloc](https://github.com/AlDanial/cloc):